Hiatt Career Center

 Informational interviews are important tools in networking.
 If you've ever turned to a friend to ask them about their weekend plans, that's an informational interview!
 More than just building your network, informational interviews are intentional and targeted.

 Use an informational interview as you're still deciding on majors and careers to learn how others apply their education to the workplace.
-You can also use the informational interview to gain insight about a specific role or company before applying.
+You can also use the informational interview to gain insight into a specific role or company before applying.
 This insight before you apply can help you decide if you should apply or how to enhance your application.

 Start with the Outreach Template for sending an email introduction.
 Use the Sample Interview Questions to help your conversation.